mtornatta/cs261-handbook-example/dictionary.md

 ![set image](images/hashtable.jpg)

-Dictionaries can be implemented through the use of a hash table.
+Dictionaries can be implemented through the use of a hash table represented here as some arrays.
 Keys are hashed to get to the location of the corresponding data.

 # Operations